 Cream of Tartar stabilizes the whipped egg whites and amplifies their beaten volume.

-Instant Clearjel or Instant Pudding Mix allows the cake to retain more moisture.
+Instant Clearjel allows the cake to retain more moisture.
 Instant Clearjel, my number one favorite secret bakery ingredient is made up of just one ingredient (modified cornstarch).
 It provides an extra soft and moist texture, and it is also necessary for the structure of the cake.
-If you don’t have Instant Clearjel you can substitute Vanilla Instant Pudding mix following the instructions in the recipe–I have tested this recipe with Jello Brand.
-I think the Instant Clearjel version provides a slightly softer cake, but the pudding version is still very delicious.
+If you’re in a pinch you can look into my recommended Instant Clearjel Substitutes.

 Vanilla and Almond Extracts